 The primary goal of the judicial response to the COVID-19 pandemic has been to ensure continuity of essential judicial services while safeguarding the health and safety of those responsible for providing those services and other stakeholders such as lawyers and litigants.
 Courts across India signalled their commitment to continue delivering justice by establishing facilities for online hearings, e-filing, and e-payment.
-The use of audio and video conferencing technology, in particular allowed for judges, lawyers, and court staff to continue to convene and confer as necessary, albeit in a different format through the pandemic.1 While the transition to digital functioning allowed courts to continue to proceedings.2
+The use of audio and video conferencing technology, in particular allowed for judges, lawyers, and court staff to continue to convene and confer as necessary, albeit in a different format through the pandemic.
+While the transition to digital functioning allowed courts to continue to function in certain capacities, they also restricted public and media access to court proceedings.

 Needless to say, the number of online hearings has been far less than physical hearings.
 The transition to online modes of functioning occurred quite suddenly and neither lawyers nor judges had time to prepare for this new model of working.
 In most district courts, only bail and injunction matters were heard.
-Other cases were adjourned during this period Poor internet access, lack of adequate assistance and inadequate technical skills made this transition difficult for several lawyers and judges.
+Other cases were adjourned during this period poor internet access, lack of adequate assistance and inadequate technical skills made this transition difficult for several lawyers and judges.
 This has serious implications on the problem of judicial backlog and access to justice.
-According to the National Judicial Data Grid, as of 30 September 2020, over 3 crore cases are pending across all courts in India.
+According to the National Judicial Data Grid, as of 30 September 2020, over 3 crore cases pending across all courts in India.
 The suspension of physical court activities in the lockdown period is a setback to efforts at reducing this backlog of cases.
-3 The issue of backlog and delay in the judicial system is not merely a legal issue, it is also a social one.
-The prospect of delayed justice is a driving factor behind an increasing trust deficit between citizens
+The issue of backlog and delay in the judicial system is not merely a legal issue, it is also a social one.
+The prospect of delayed justice is a driving factor behind an increasing trust deficit between citizens and the justice system, prompting people to support extrajudicial actions by law enforcement authorities and them ves.
+4